Inground Swimming Pools in Wisconsin

 If you want an Olympic-sized swimming pool, you’ll need an Olympic-sized yard.
 Unfortunately, space can limit your options when shopping for an inground pool.
 Adding a patio area further limits the space.
 The team at Poolside will help you determine the appropriate size pool and patio for your yard.

 Q: Where do I want my swimming pool?

-If you have a large property, there may be many different spots appropriate for adding a pool.
-However, while having a private pool at the very back of your property might be tempting, remember all drainage systems, cables and pipes will have to travel farther, too.
+If you have a large property, there may be many spots appropriate for adding a pool.
+However, while having a private pool at the back of your property might tempt, remember all drainage systems, cables and pipes will have to travel farther, too.
 You might even need to construct a shed to house your equipment.
 Keeping your pool closer to your house means you won’t have to go so far when performing maintenance or when closing the pool for the night.

 Q: Should my pool have a shallow and deep end?